nunomaduro/collision/README.md

 Thank you for considering to contribute to Collision.
 All the contribution guidelines are mentioned [here](CONTRIBUTING.md).

-## Stay In Touch

-You can have a look at the [CHANGELOG](CHANGELOG.md) & [Releases](https://github.com/collision/collision/releases) for constant updates & detailed information about the changes.
+You can have a look at the [CHANGELOG](CHANGELOG.md) for constant updates & detailed information about the changes.
 You can also follow the twitter account for latest announcements or just come say hi!: [@enunomaduro](https://twitter.com/enunomaduro)

 ## License